M1 Finance vs Betterment 2026: Which Investing Platform Actually Wins?

 Q: Can I transfer my portfolio from Betterment to M1 Finance (or vice versa)?

-Yes, both platforms support ACATS transfers, so moving is straightforward.
-The catch: transferring from Betterment to M1 may trigger a taxable event in a taxable account, since Betterment holds ETFs that could be sold during the move.
-Before you initiate any large transfer, talk to a tax professional.
-The transfer itself is easy; the tax implications can be surprisingly complicated depending on your cost basis and how long you've held the investments.
+Yes, both platforms support ACATS transfers, so the mechanics are straightforward.
+The catch: moving from Betterment to M1 may trigger a taxable event in a taxable account, since Betterment holds ETFs that could be sold during the transfer process.
+Before you initiate any large transfer, seriously — talk to a tax professional.
+The transfer itself is easy; the tax implications can be surprisingly complicated depending on your cost basis and how long you've been invested.

 Tools We Recommend